ied206/Joveler.FileMagician/USAGE.md

 #### NOTES

-- Create an empty file named `Joveler.FileMagician.Lib.Exclude` in project directory to prevent copy of package-embedded binary.
+- Create an empty file named `Joveler.FileMagician.Lib.Exclude` in the project directory to prevent copy of the package-embedded binary.
-- Create an empty file named `Joveler.FileMagician.Mgc.Exclude` in project directory to prevent copy of package-embedded file signature database.
+- Create an empty file named `Joveler.FileMagician.Mgc.Exclude` in the project directory to prevent copy of package-embedded file signature database.
-- libmagic depends on libiconv (included) in Windows and zlib (not included) in linux.
+- libmagic depends on libiconv (included) in Windows and zlib (not included) in Linux.
-- You may have to compile custom libmagic to use ManagedWimLib in untested linux distribution.
+- You may have to compile custom libmagic to use ManagedWimLib in untested Linux distribution.

 ### Cleanup